 FREE SHIPPING on this item!

-Finally! …A quality-built hooded front sight for the Ruger Mini-14 Rifle, integrated with a precision-designed muzzle brake, is now available from the makers of the famous Mo-Rod Barrel Stabilizer.
+Finally! …A quality-built muzzle brake for the Ruger Mini-14 Rifle is now available from the makers of the famous Mo-Rod Barrel Stabilizer.

 Available in natural alloy brushed silver (for stainless look) or satin black.